CMU-17313Q/fall23-nodebb-just-relax/UserGuide.md

 This file provides a detailed outline of how to use and user test the new feature(s) in our version of NodeBB along with details of the automated tests used for these features.

+NodeBB is a versatile and modern forum software powered by Node.js, offering support for databases such as Redis, MongoDB, or PostgreSQL.
+It boasts real-time interactions and notifications through web sockets, making it ideal for engaging online communities.
+NodeBB preserves the traditional bulletin board format with categorical hierarchies, local user accounts, and asynchronous messaging, while also incorporating contemporary web features like mobile responsiveness and rich RESTful APIs.

 ## Features

 ### Anonymous Posts